Child Custody | Family

-A parent might believe they have the right to keep the other from seeing their child.
+A parent might believe they have the right to “gatekeep” the other from seeing their child.
 But this is rarely the case, and the decision to do so can have serious and long-lasting consequences.
-Let us connect you with an experienced family law lawyer from our network to understand your rights.
+A lawyer can help you understand and enforce your rights.

 State laws generally require both parents to be allowed reasonable visitation with their children unless visitation with one parent or the other is not in the children’s best interest.
 Whenever a parent’s rights to custody or visitation are in question, the terms set forth in a legally binding, court-ordered custody and visitation arrangement, if there is one, become very important.

 Whenever there is no court-approved custody order in place, parents have equal rights to custody of their children.
 The court expects the custodial parent to do what is reasonable to make a child available to the non-custodial parent at the times agreed upon in their custody arrangement.

 A mother’s unilateral decision to refuse a father visitation with his child, or to keep the child away from him without legitimate grounds to do so, could harm her right to custody and visitation when the matter finally goes before a judge.

 Under What Circumstances Can a Child’s Mother Stop a Father from Seeing His Child?

 A mother only has grounds to stop a father from seeing his child if they can prove the father is unfit for visitation due to one or more of the following issues:

 - Drug or alcohol abuse

 - Continued criminal activity that affects his ability to care for the child